kaihendry/sg/README.md

 Assuming you have [Virtual hosting](http://dabase.com/e/04025/) setup from `/srv/www`

-	/srv/www$ ln -s /var/sg stats.example.com

-## Machine you want to monitor temperature and send it to $SG_HOST

-	sg-client -d $SG_HOST -g temp /sys/class/thermal/thermal_zone0/temp

-We typically need a destination (`-d`) and a name (`-g`) for the graph.
-Use cron to submit datapoints at uniform time intervals.

-You don't need to use SSH.
-No destination implies local `/var/sg`, where data is collected in any case.

-You can use `/dev/stdin` instead of supplying `sg-client` a file to read.

-## Enable an example grapher by simply linking it in

-	$SG_HOST:/var/sg/x220/temp$ ln -s ../../bin/g/all-png.sh

-Please create your own [graphing script](g/), and share it? :)

-## Running the service on $SG_HOST
+## Running sg-service that invokes the graphers on $SG_HOST

+Graphing scripts are linked in `/var/sg/$hostname_of_source/$graph_name# ln -s ../../bin/g/all-png.sh`.

+When `sg-client` appends to the CSV file named after the day of the year, this event is detected by `sg-service` and the linked in graph shell scripts are run.
+The graphs they produce are in turn updated.

 	$SG_HOST:/var/sg/bin$ ./sg-service
 	Setting up watches.
 Beware: since -r was given, this may take a while!
 	Watches established.
 	1359953560: /var/sg/x220/temp/all-png.sh
-	1359953560: /var/sg/x220/temp/flot.sh
-	1359953560: /var/sg/x220/temp/google.sh
-	1359953560: /var/sg/x220/temp/morris.sh

-When `sg-client` writes to the CSV file named after the day of the year is appended to, this event is detected by `sg-service` and the linked in graph shell scripts are run.
-The graphs they produce are in turn updated.

 There is also a [systemd sg service file](sg.service).

-## Example graphs
+## Example graphs using sg-client

 ### Plotting a thermometer attached to a Raspberry PI